 1How To Pay

-Our shopping cart passes purchases to Paypal's secure page where we don't recieve your cc information, only paypal.
-You can pay via paypal with your paypal account or select to pay with your credit card via the secure paypal window.
+Our shopping cart passes purchases to PayPal's secure page where we don't receive your cc information, only PayPal.
+You can pay via PayPal with your PayPal account or select to pay with your credit card via the secure PayPal window.

 2Cost / Price?